-• Rent control, Stabilization, Ordinances, and Rent Review Boards - A rent stabilization ordinance regulates rents and evictions in the city or county.
-A rent review board conducts hearings and mediations of tenant and landlord petitions under this ordinance.

-Tasks include hiring a consultant to develop qualitative and quantitative data to inform policies, gather quantitative data specific to rent levels and how fast they are changing compared to rent levels and changes outside the TCC project area and to conduct an educational and informational workshop to gain additional feedback, review data gathered, and discuss potential policies.
+- Rent control, Stabilization, Ordinances, and Rent Review Boards A rent stabilization ordinance regulates rents and evictions in the city or county.
+A rent review board conducts hearings and mediations of tenant and landlord petitions under this ordinance. - Tasks include hiring a consultant to develop qualitative and quantitative data to inform policies, gather quantitative data specific to rent levels and how fast they are changing compared to rent levels and changes outside the TCC project area, provide a complete data and research analysis report, and to conduct an educational and informational workshop to gain additional feedback, review data gathered, and discuss potential policies.